phax/peppol-commons/README.md

 #peppol-testfiles
 A Java library with a lot of UBL and SBDH test files suitable for different scenarios.

+This project is licensed under the Apache 2 License.

+#peppol-bdxr
+A Java library with the JAXB generated content of the OASIS BDXR specification.

+This project is licensed under the Apache 2 License.

 #Building from source
 This project is meant to be build by Maven 3.x.